UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 We have now reverted our current file and commit to the latest version without the bug.
 But we have kept the commit and history from the commit that had the error.

-In the next section, we will learn how to share our git repository across networks.
-We can do this by creating a link to another location, like Github (remote repository) which we can `push` and `pull` our repository to and from to share our files with others as well as backing up our local repository.

 > ## Simplifying the Common Case
 >
 > If you read the output of `git status` carefully,